Lyalpha/ifuanal/docs/tutorial.rst

 ========

 ifuanal requires a reduced (i.e. sky-subtracted, flux- and wavelength-calibrated) datacube as ingestion.
+Wavelength scale should be in angstroms.

-This tutorial will use an example workflow that performs :ref:`stellar continuum and emission line fitting <fitting>` and subsequent :ref:`analysis <analysis>` on a MUSE data cube.
+This tutorial will use an example workflow that performs :ref:`stellar continuum <cont-fitting>` and :ref:`emission line <emission-fitting>` fitting and subsequent :ref:`analysis <analysis>` on a MUSE data cube.

 A description of the processes in each step as well as some of the pertinent arguments.
 For a full description of optional arguments and their format, see